There are many more things to do in Johannesburg than you’d imagine.

 - Constitutional Hill & Apartheid Museum Half Day Tour

-Soweto tours typically stop at the memorial site of Hector Pieterson, who was shot dead at the age of 12 during the 1976 student uprising and protests as Afrikaans had been imposed as the only language of education.
-It finally stops at Vilakazi Street, where Nelson Mandela used to live with his wife and where his family kept living, throughout the years and despite the continued harassment by the police forces.
+THE MEMORIAL SITE OF HECTOR PIETERSON – Pieter was shot dead at the age of 12 during the 1976 student uprising and protests as Afrikaans had been imposed as the only language of education.
+You can also visit the museum by the same name.

-Here’s some of the best tours of Soweto:
+These are the best tours of Soweto:

 - Johannesburg and Soweto Apartheid Full Day Tour

-Go To The Cradle Of Humankind
+Go to the Cradle of Humankind

-- Cradle of Humankind Tour
+- Cradle of Humankind shared half day tour

-- Cradle of Human Kind Tour with Wonder Cave
+- Cradle of Humankind Tour with Wonder Cave

 - Full-Day Cradle of Humankind Tour & Lunch